 The first step is to speak to your female surgeon assistant over the phone.
 You’ll be able to talk to them in confidence about why you’re considering labia reduction surgery, the likely costs and finance options, how much time you’ll probably need to take off work, and when you’d like to have the surgery if you decide to go ahead.
+Whenever you decide to book a surgery date, you can secure it for a minimum refundable deposit of £500.
 If you feel ready, we’ll then book you in for your consultation with one of our specialist surgeons.

 Your surgical consultation

 At your initial consultation, our Consultant Gynaecologist will ask you about the results you want to achieve from surgery, and advise you as to the type of procedures which are available.
 You can discuss every aspect of your labia reduction without embarrassment, and talk about any worries you might have, such as the effects on genital sensitivity, future childbirth and the benefits and risks, with no obligation to go ahead.
 This surgical consultation can be carried out either over video chat or in person at your local clinic.